shuohangwang/SeqMatchSeq/README.md

 >sequence1(Doument) \t sequence2(Question) \t sequence of the positions where the answer appear in Document (e.g. 3 4 5 6)  \n

-`mainDt.lua` will first initialize the prepossed data and word embeddings into a Torch format and then run the alogrithm.
+`mainDt.lua` will first initialize the preprossed data and word embeddings into a Torch format and then run the alogrithm.
 As this code is run through multiple CPU cores, the initial parameters are written in the file "main/init.lua".